benjmor/CVFL/state_quals_process.md

 ## General and Administrative Information

-1. Tournaments will be held at locations as published on the [cvfl.org/tournamentschedule](CVFL website).
+1. Tournaments will be held at locations as published on the [CVFL website](cvfl.org/tournamentschedule).
 1. Tournaments will be tabulated by the league President and Vice-Preisdent or their designee(s).

 ## Protests